 W50 German Interim Abroad.
-This course will be approximately five weeks in length, and will be conducted in West and East Germany.
-A brief tour through Northern Germany will be followed by ten days of study in Husum, Schleswig-Holstein.
-A second study-phase of the course will be conducted in West Berlin, and will be followed by a tour of East Germany.
-Course participants will be given a week for independent study and travel prior to returning to the U.S. Satisfies departmental concentrations.
-Prerequisites: permission of instructor and 215 or the equivalent.
-Fee of approximately \$1,100.
+This course is approximately five weeks in length and is conducted in West and East Germany.
+A brief tour through Northern Germany is followed by ten days of study in Husum, Schleswig-Holstein.
+A second study-phase of the course is conducted in West Berlin, and is followed by a tour of East Germany.
+Course participants are given approximately a week for independent study and travel prior to returning to the U.S. Lectures and writing assignments.
+Satisfies departmental concentrations.
+Fee of approximately \$1,475.
+Prerequisites: 215 and permission of the instructor.
 Off-campus.
-Mrs. B. Carvill.
+Mr. W. Bratt.